Chicago bid for the 2016 Summer Olympics: Bid factors

 The bid relied on Chicago's strength in medical services and doping control, security, accommodations, transportation, technology and media operations.
-The city's transportation infrastructure includes the Chicago Transit Authority, which operates a vast network of buses and elevated/subway 'L' trains, and the Metra and South Shore Line commuter rail services that connects more than 230 suburban destinations to Chicago.
+The city's transportation infrastructure includes the Chicago Transit Authority, known locally as the CTA, which operates a vast network of buses and elevated/subway 'L' trains, and the Metra and South Shore Line commuter rail services that connects more than 230 suburban destinations to Chicago.
 These transportation options would have allowed public transit access to the Games for city residents and people throughout northeastern Illinois into northern Indiana and southern Wisconsin.

 Chicago's main airport, O'Hare International Airport is the second-busiest airport in the world.
 The Chicago region is served by two other major commercial airports, Midway and Milwaukee's General Mitchell International Airport, along with several smaller airports.
 The city is served by all major worldwide airlines, and O'Hare is an international hub for both American and United Airlines, while Midway is a hub for domestic carrier Southwest Airlines.
 There is also a considerable network of rail lines and interstate highways in the region.
 Chicago has over 30,000 hotel rooms in the immediate downtown area alone, and it has the largest skilled-labor workforce in the US catering to conventions and other large-scale media events.

-Chicago is in the Central Time Zone (UTC −5 during the summer months), which is very is well-suited to North American television coverage.
-The NBC television network with its sister cable broadcasters is by far the largest media vendor and contract purchaser of the Olympic Games.
+Chicago is in the Central Time Zone (UTC −5 during the summer months), which is well adapted to North American television coverage.
+The NBC television network with its sister cable broadcasters is the largest media vendor and contract purchaser of the Olympic Games.